dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ---
 layout: post
-title: "How to Authenticate Firebase and Angular with Auth0: Part 1"
+title: "How to Authenticate Firebase and Angular with Auth0: Part 1 - Custom Firebase Tokens and Angular Lazy Loading"
 description: "Learn how to authenticate a realtime Firebase and Angular app with an API using Auth0 with custom Firebase tokens."
-longdescription: "Long description should be between 230-320 characters."
+longdescription: "Learn how to authenticate a realtime Firebase and Angular app with an API using Auth0 with custom Firebase tokens.
+Set up Angular with scalable, real-world architecture with lazy loading and implement Auth0 authentication on the client and server."
 date: 2018-01-09 8:30
 category: Technical guide, Firebase, Angular
 banner: